vagmcs/ScalaTIKZ/README.md

 ScalaTIKZ is an open-source library for publication quality [PGF/TIKZ](https://en.wikipedia.org/wiki/PGF/TikZ) vector graphics using the [Scala programming language](http://scala-lang.org).

-## License

-ScalaTIKZ comes with ABSOLUTELY NO WARRANTY.
-This is free software, and you are welcome to redistribute it under certain conditions; See the [GNU Lesser General Public License v3 for more details](http://www.gnu.org/licenses/lgpl-3.0.html).

 ## Features

 1. 2D PGF plots including lines, scatters, bars, stems and many other options.